hangg7/soar/README.md

     ```
     bash ./scripts/run_CUSTOM.sh
     ```
     Some tunable hyperparameters are provided in the `./scripts/run_CUSTOM.sh` script.
-You can change them to perform better on your custom video.
+You can change them for better performance on your custom video.

 ## Status